 - Osijek church of St.Peter and Paul - Osijek-Baranja.
 Exceptional, 90 m tall Neo-Gothic building, extremely ornate and stately.
 Built in 1898.

 - Euphrasian Basilica in Poreč - Istria.
-The best preserved early Christian cathedral complex of the world, unique representative of church architecture from the 5th - 6th century AD.
+The best preserved early Christian cathedral complex in the world, unique example of church architecture from the 5th - 6th century AD.
 Here have been preserved all the buildings of cathedral complex since these ancient times.
 Especially valuable are mosaics from the 5th century AD.
 Belltower is built in the 16th century AD.

 - Split Cathedral of St. Duje - Split-Dalmatia.
 Building of unusual history.
 Initially built as the mausoleum for the retired Roman emperor Diocletian in the late 3nd century AD.
 Currently this Roman building forms the central part of the church.
 The high, beautiful Romanesque bell tower was built in 1100 AD, rebuilt in 1908, removing many beautiful details.
 Other important monuments of Romanesque art.

 - Šibenik James Cathedral (Katedrala Sv.
 Jakova) - Šibenik-Knin, Croatia.
 Beautiful Renaissance cathedral, built in 1402 - 1555 without mortar, using joints and stocks made in stone.

 - Trogir Cathedral of St.Lawrence - Split-Dalmatia.
 Exceptional building built in Romanesque-Gothic style and later styles in the 1213 - 1600s.
 Archaic interior.
 Church has beautiful Romanesque portal made by sculptor Radovan.